codeclimate/codeclimate-rubocop/config/contents/layout/else_alignment.md

-This cop checks the alignment of else keywords.
+Checks the alignment of else keywords.
 Normally they should be aligned with an if/unless/while/until/begin/def/rescue keyword, but there are special cases when they should follow the same rules as the alignment of end.